turingschool/front-end-curriculum/projects/module-2/refactor-tractor.md

 * 4: Application fulfills all requirements *as well as* an extension.
 * 3: Application fulfills all requirements.
 * 2: Application is usable but has some missing functionality.
-* 1: Application crashes during normal usage.
+* 1: Application crashes during normal usage or does not run.

 ## Testing
 * 4: Application covers all aspects of the application including various flows and covers both happy/sad paths.